 - Valid United States Armed Forces ID; or

 - Foreign ID's will be accepted only at the discretion of the Register of Deeds based on their ability to be verified.

 Must also provide a certified copy of their birth certificate in addition to the requirements listed above.

 Applicants 16-18 Years of Age

-Must have parental consent in addition to all the above requirements.
+Must have parental consent and must have no more than 4 years age difference between applicants in addition to all the above requirements.
 Call the Register of Deeds office at (828)757-1310 or visit the office for more information and requirements.

 All applicants must provide a Social Security number